Patater/modern-cmake/chapters/intro/newcmake.md

 * `target_sources` is now relative to the current source directory (CMP0076)
 * If you use Xcode, you now can experimentally set schema fields

+## [CMake 3.14][] : File utilities (in RC phase)

+This release has lots of small cleanups, including several utilities for files.
+Generator expressions work in a few more places, and list handling is better with empty variables.
+Quite a few more find packages produce targets.
+The new Visual Studio 16 2019 generator is a bit different than older versions.
+Windows XP and Vista support has been dropped.

+* The FILE command gained `CREATE_LINK`, `READ_SYMLINK`, and `SIZE`
+* «command:get_filename_component» gained `LAST_EXT` and `NAME_WLE` to access just the *last* extension on a file, which would get `.zip` on a file such as `version.1.2.zip` (very handy!)
+* You can see if a variable is defined in the CACHE with `DEFINED CACHE{VAR}` in an «command:if» statement.
+* `BUILD_RPATH_USE_ORIGIN` and CMake version were added to improve handling of RPath in the build directory.

 [Releases]: https://cmake.org/cmake/help/latest/release/index.html
 [CMake 3.0]: https://cmake.org/cmake/help/latest/release/3.0.html
 [CMake 3.1]: https://cmake.org/cmake/help/latest/release/3.1.html